 Public & Private Policy

-Professors in the Department of Public and Private Policy are actively engaged in various applied and theoretical research in the areas of negotiation, corporate real estate, urban governance, philanthropy, market regulation, contract law, corporate law and governance among others.
+The Public and Private Policy Department’s professors are actively engaged in theoretical and applied research in the areas of negotiation, corporate real estate, urban governance, social entrepreneurship and philanthropy, market regulation, business law in a broad sense, European law.

 Associated Centers of Excellence, Research Chairs & Centers

 International Governance and Dialogue Center of excellence (IRENE)

 The Institute for Research and Education on Negotiation in Europe (IRENE) aims to strengthen and improve negotiation theory and practice in their various fields of application.
 It has been created in 1996 in order to gather researchers and practitioners interested in negotiation, mediation, stake-holders dialogue, and conflict resolution (academics, senior civil servants, elected representatives, managers and employees of businesses, trade unionists, social mediators).

 The Chair for Real Estate and Sustainable Development provides theoretical and practical training in current issues facing the real estate industry.
 It aims to support both teaching and research in the economics, financing and management of the real estate industry whilst taking into account issues of sustainable development.

 Urban Economics Chair

 Unique among major schools of management, the ESSEC Urban Economics Chair has been educating students for over 20 years on the complex issues that surround the management of cities and territories.
 Focusing on both the public and the private sector, chair graduates are given the tools to promote economic development taking into account social, environmental and urban planning, and start careers as managers within local or regional governing bodies or their partners.